 Relict populations of the West African crocodile persisted in the Chott el Djerid until the early 20th century.
 Pink flamingos nest in springtime.

 The dunes of the Grand Erg Oriental, one of the Sahara’s most expansive sand seas, spill into Tunisia’s far south.
-Life-giving palmeraies support a network of busy oasis towns, and produce an autumn harvest of the world’s best dates.
+Life-giving palmeraies support a network of busy oasis towns and produce an autumn harvest of the world’s best dates.
 Beyond these, salt lakes and ruined Berber forts stare from scrubby hilltops.
-Back on the coast, the palm-dotted island of Jerba is an intriguing mix of ancient traditions, both Berber and Jewish, and beach-resort languor.
+Back on the coast, the palm-dotted island of Jerba is an intriguing mix of ancient traditions, both Berber and Jewish and beach-resort languor.

 Tunisia’s sensuous Saharan dunes set the scene in The English Patient and its impressive fortifications served as a backdrop for Monty Python’s Life of Brian.
-But its most famous screen role was providing the otherworld architecture and desertscapes that gave the Star Wars series such a powerful visual identity.
-If you want to walk in the steps of R2-D2, hotels and travel agencies in Tozeur or Douz can organize tours of various locations or rent a vehicle and drive from Matmata to Tataoine to see many more.
+But its most famous screen role was providing the otherworld architecture and desert-scapes that gave the Star Wars series such a powerful visual identity.
+If you want to walk in the steps of R2-D2, hotels and travel agencies in Tozeur or Douz can organize tours of various locations or rent a vehicle and drive from Matmata to Tatooine to see many more.

 Douz (pop 28,000), a modern, functional oasis with camel trading and riding, and a palmeraie with 400,000 date palms.
 Douz is the most convenient place to get a taste for the Sahara with the desert proper starting 80km south at the Grand Erg Oriental.
 It is south of Tozeur.